 - A. Must comply with United States Code 1348, "Airspace Control and Facilities", Federal Aviation Act of 1958 and other applicable federal, state, and local laws, rules, regulations, statutes, and ordinances. - B. A person shall fly a rocket only if it has been inspected and approved for flight during safety check-in.
-The flier shall document of the location of the center of pressure and be able to demonstrate the center of gravity of the rocket if requested at safety check-in. - C. The member shall provide proof of membership and certification status by presenting their membership card during flier registration or during safety check-in as necessary. - D. A single stage rocket predicted to fly in excess of 75,000 feet AGL or a multiple stage rocket predicted to fly in in excess of 50,000 feet AGL require review and approval in accordance with current Tripoli policies.
+The flier shall document the location of the center of pressure and be able to demonstrate the center of gravity of the rocket if requested. - C. The member shall provide proof of membership and certification status by presenting their membership card during flier registration or during safety check-in as requested. - D. Any Class 3 rocket or any Class 2 rocket predicted to fly in excess of 100,000 feet AGL requires review and approval in accordance with current Tripoli policies.